MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-VIII-National-Transportation-Safety-Board/part-801-Public-Availability-Information/subpart-D-Accident-Investigation-Records/section-801.30.md

 ##### § 801.30 Records from accident investigations. #####

 Upon completion of an accident investigation, the NTSB will compile a public docket containing investigators' factual reports, and documents and exhibits that the agency deemed pertinent to the investigation.
-The Chief, Records Management Division, will then make the docket available on the NTSB Website and available for public inspection and copying in the NTSB's public reference room.
+The Chief, Records Management Division, will then make the docket available on the NTSB Website and available for public inspection and copying in the NTSB's electronic reading room.